Impact of COVID-19 on neurological, psychological and other mental health outcomes: Chronic neurologic symptoms

 COVID-19 patients who were hospitalized may also experience seizures.
 One paper suggests that seizures tend to occur in COVID-19 patients with a prior history of seizure disorder or cerebrovascular infarcts, however no reviews are yet available to provide data on the incidence relative to the general population.
 Acute epileptic seizures and status epilepticus tend to be the seizures reported.
 57% of the cases occur among patients who had experienced respiratory or gastrointestinal symptoms.
 Although treatment with benzodiazepines would seem to be contraindicated because of the risk of respiratory depression, COVID-19 patients with acute epileptic seizures who are treated have a 96% favorable outcome, while patients with acute epileptic seizures who are not treated appear to have higher rates of mortality (5-39%).

+A large scale study of 6,245,282 patients have revealed an increased risk of Alzheimer's disease diagnosis following COVID-19 infection.
+Many pathways involved in Alzheimer's disease progression are also implicated in the antiviral response to COVID-19, including the NLRP3 inflammasome, interleukin-6, and ACE-2.

-Acute COVID-19 psychiatric symptoms
+Acute psychiatric symptoms

 Reported prevalence of mental health disorders vary depending on the study.
 In one review, 35% of patients had mild forms of anxiety, insomnia, and depression and 13% of patients had moderate to severe forms.
 Another review reports frequencies of depression and anxiety of 47% and 37%.
 According to a large meta-analysis, depression occurs in 23.0% (16.1 to 26.1) and anxiety in 15.9% (5.6 to 37.7).
 These psychological symptoms correlate with blood based biomarkers, such as C-reactive protein, which is an inflammatory protein.
+Psychiatric symptoms were also associated with severity of COVID-19 infection with those bedridden for an extended period of time having a higher prevalence of depressive and anxiety symptoms.

-There have been case reports of acute psychiatric disturbance and attempted suicide in the context of acute COVID-19 infection.
+A case report of acute psychiatric disturbance noted an attempted suicide by a patient who had no prior noted psychiatric problems.

-Chronic COVID-19 psychiatric symptoms
+Chronic psychiatric symptoms

 A 2021 article published in Nature reports increased risk of depression, anxiety, sleep problems, and substance use disorders among post-acute COVID-19 patients.
 In 2020, a Lancet Psychiatry review reported occurrence of the following post-COVID-19 psychiatric symptoms: traumatic memories (30%), decreased memory (19%), fatigue (19%), irritability (13%), insomnia (12%) and depressed mood (11%).
 Other symptoms are also prevalent, but are reported in fewer articles; these symptoms include sleep disorder (100% of patients) and disorder of attention and concentration (20%).
 These accumulated problems lead to a general (and quantified) reduction in the quality of life and social functioning (measured with the SF-36 scale).
+Studies have found evidence of cultural differences in mental health outcomes during the pandemic, such as higher rates of anxiety in southern China than northern China.
 There is also increasing evidence to suggest that ongoing psychiatric symptoms, including post-traumatic stress and depression, may contribute to fatigue in post-COVID syndrome.

-Mental health symptoms in the general population and among health care providers

-According to mental health experts, the COVID-19 pandemic has caused negative effects on people's mental health around the globe.
-These effects can manifest as increased anxiety and insecurity, greater fears, and discrimination.

-Experts claim that changes to ones' environment can cause large amounts of distress and insecurity.
-COVID-19 spreads rapidly which is why people feel more panic and anxiety.
-Additionally, anxiety and fear associated with infection can lead to discriminatory behaviors, which then lead to increasingly negative social behaviors, worsening mental health.